oelin/chiaki/README.md

 #### chiaki.chiaki(options)

-Performs an asynchronous HTTPs request.
-Options can be a string, `URL` or [HTTPs options object](https://nodejs.org/api/http.html#httprequesturl-options-callback).
+Performs an asynchronous HTTPs request. `options` can be a string, `URL` or [HTTPs options object](https://nodejs.org/api/http.html#httprequesturl-options-callback).
 Returns a `Promise` which resolves to a `Response` object.
 The response contains the following properties:

 * `status` - the response status code.
 * `headers` - the response headers as a plain JavaScript object.